-- 12.36 However, the wider funding mechanisms for these improvements will be primarily sourced from other public sector intervention, in particular anticipated funding via the Housing Infrastructure Fund (HIF).
-A bid to secure funding has been made to the HIF process, seeking to secure funding for infrastructure which will facilitate the delivery of new housing and economic growth within the Garden Village.
-Public sector funding will be supplemented by funding from the private sector through the delivery of new development which will seek to address funding gaps in the creation of new infrastructure.
-Funding from the development industry will be secured through an appropriate charging mechanism which will address infrastructure delivery in a fair and equal manner. - 12.37 Whilst highway and transport improvements represent the greatest challenge to delivery, development of this size and scale at this location requires a further range of infrastructure that is needed to make this area a genuinely sustainable location for growth. - 12.38 There is an identified need for further education facilities to be provided within the Garden Village; this includes the need for further primary and secondary school provision across the wider area.
+- 12.37 Whilst highway and transport improvements represent the greatest challenge to delivery, development of this size and scale at this location requires a further range of infrastructure that is needed to make this area a genuinely sustainable location for growth. - 12.38 There is an identified need for further education facilities to be provided within the Garden Village; this includes the need for further primary and secondary school provision across the wider area.
 New primary school provision will be delivered directly as part of the development in South Lancaster and in partnership with Lancashire County Council.
 The delivery of a secondary school meets a wider strategic need for Lancaster and whilst located in South Lancaster it should be funded through an appropriate infrastructure tariff which will be applied to wider growth within the district.
 Whilst it is anticipated that funding will be generated from an infrastructure tariff, it is expected that a site for a new secondary school will be delivered within the South Lancaster area with its precise location investigated as part of the DPD. - 12.39 A new local centre will be necessary to provide basic local services and community facilities for both existing and new residents of South Lancaster.
 The precise location of the new local centre (or local centres) will be investigated in more detail as part of the Lancaster South Area Action Plan DPD.
 However, the future role of new local centre(s) should include uses that meet localised needs only and not seek to compete with other local centres or Lancaster City Centre.
 The facilities provided should include a medium-scale foodstore, in accordance with Policy TC3 of this DPD.
 The Council will continue to engage with Morecambe Bay Clinical Commissioning Group (CCG) to understand future health requirements associated with development in South Lancaster.